Pixar – The First 10

 Advances: An even richer cast of characters benefits from great vocal work (Ellen DeGeneres and Willem Defoe, in particular) and even better animation.
 Highest grossing Pixar film has long been given an assumed role near the top of the list of the company’s movies.

 Drawbacks: It spends most of its time on the shelf at our house, though.
 Albert Brooks as a clown fish is still…Albert Brooks.
 His neuroses makes one want to get captured and thrown in a fish tank at a Dentist’s office.
-Cheap shot about littering Americans is out-of-place.
+Cheap shot about Americans is dumb.

 8 ) WALL-E